Trump to discuss 'arms race' with China, Russia some time in the future

 Trump did not provide further details.
 He signed a $716 billion defense policy bill in August that authorized military spending, strengthened rules to limit Chinese investment in U.S. technology companies and increased spending on missile defenses.

+Asked about Trump’s tweet, Chinese Foreign Ministry spokesman Geng Shuang said China was committed to the path of peace.

+“We have never participated in any kind of arms race and do not constitute a threat to any country,” he told a daily news briefing.

-Earlier this year, the U.S. military put countering China and Russia at the center of a new national defense strategy, and will withdraw troops from other parts of the world to support the changing priorities.
+The U.S. military this year put countering China and Russia at the center of a new national defense strategy, and will withdraw troops from other parts of the world to support the changing priorities.

 At the same time, Washington has publicly discussed quitting a landmark nuclear arms control pact with Russia that has been in place since 1987.